consulo/consulo-help.github.io/docs/platform/settings/general/keymap.md

 ---

-The keymap preferences page can be used to remap keyboard shortcuts.
+The keymap settings page can be used to remap keyboard shortcuts.
 For a full list of default key mappings, see the [Default Keymap Reference].

 You may choose a pre-defined keymap from the list, or create your own custom mappings.